peter-gergely-horvath/commandmosaic/README.md

     * If you work with Spring, you will use @RestController, @RequestMapping etc annotations on the controller class.
 These make the declaration easy, but still: you have to write them.

-  * Dispatching logic still has to be written for each reqzest
+  * Dispatching logic still has to be written for each request
     * If you work with Spring, you write the invocation of your @Service classes within your @RestController.
 While Spring offers a great deal of support here, this part of a RESTful service does not give to much value and can be considered as boilerplate code.